Netcracker/qubership-opensearch/documentation/installation-guide/README.md

     enabled: true
     persistentVolumeClaim: pvc-elasticsearch-snapshots
 ```
 **Important:** do not use `Clean Install` mode for App Deployer Job.
-Use the `Rolling Update` mode for App Deployed and `auto` or `install` mode for DP Deployer.
+Use the `Rolling Update` mode for App Deployer and `auto` or `install` mode for DP Deployer.

 **NOTE:** if something went wrong with automatic migration the process will be interrupted, you need to perform migration procedure manually with the guide below.

 ## Manual Migration Steps

-The following steps should be performed from the host with installed `kubeclt`, `helm` and cluster admin rights to the cluster.
+The following steps should be performed from the host with installed `kubectl`, `helm` and cluster admin rights to the cluster.

 1. Uninstall existing OpenDistro Elasticsearch helm release: